vaadin-component-factory/vcf-breadcrumb/README.md

 When in Mobile Mode, Breadcrumbs are styled for mobile navigation showing only back path.
 - Shows the last breadcrumb unless it's the current one
 - Shows the breadcrumb directly before the current one

+## Updates since version 2.2.0

+This version is now compatible with Vaadin 25.
+The default styles are mostly those that mimick unaltered Lumo styles and fall back to Lumo styles.
+See above for the new default values.

 ![breadcrumbs-mobile-mode](https://github.com/user-attachments/assets/1c555264-944a-4134-83d2-6b47e0c32610)